Adeelala/craftworld/README.md

 using mpi ;
 ```

+You will also need to have an MPI implementation installed in the folder listed above.
+OpenMPI is a good implementation and can be found here: `https://www.open-mpi.org/`

 Once that is done, run the following command to build Boost and install the necessary files:

 ```bash